-We need to better incent and coordinate actions-occurring in pockets throughout our state's institutions-to increase access to higher education for all Coloradoans.
-This includes focus on the right entry point to meet each individual's goals and needs, and the right pathways to complete their education.
-It means retaining them once they enter college and prioritizing completion of a credential of higher education a certificate or degree.
+We need to better incent and coordinate actions-occurring in pockets throughout our state's institutions-to increase access to higher education for all Coloradans.
+This includes focus on the right entry point to meet individuals' goals and needs, and the right pathways to complete their education.
+It means retaining them once they enter college and prioritizing completion of a credential of higher education-a certificate or degree.